 Furthermore, we are all drawn to different career paths and activities, so simply “finding your passion” might not necessarily provide long-term growth.
 Fast Company recommends asking more measurable questions than, “What’s my passion?”
 For example:

 - What do I want to be really good at?

 - Would I be happy doing what I love as a job?

 In general, these questions address a larger point of your career.
 Searching to discover what you’re passionate about won’t necessarily solve all of your professional challenges.
 The mere fact that you are willing to work hard will lead you to new opportunities, and hopefully, help you land your dream job.

-Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Educational Funding, and Senior System Undergraduate Dean.
+Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Financial Aid, and Senior System Undergraduate Dean.
 During his time at the Minneapolis campus, Doty successfully provided oversight to multiple accreditation initiatives at the programmatic and institutional level.
 Doty quickly developed a reputation for developing high performing teams and exceeding institutional expectations in areas such as budgeting and planning, team development, and student retention.